GigaHierz/matchme.nft/README.md

 provide a service and utility to bring people closer among the sometimes overwhelming telegram and discord channels of communities within NFT projects and collections.
 A very common theme in the blockchain, crypto and NFT industry is that people are eager to learn more constantly.
 We learn more by connecting with others with similar interests.
 Through connecting, discussing and sharing, we grow individually as well as a community and as an industry.

-## Technical Implementation - Bounties
+## Technical Implementation and Bounties

 - implementation of the coinbase wallet